kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 We've done these steps twice now, so that's a good sign that we should think about automating them so that we can build out a foundation over time.
-Let's start automating what we have so far before continuing.
+Let's automate what we have so far before we continue.

 ## Our First Ansible Playbook